s-hamzee/MySQLMaintenance/README.md

 # MySQLMaintenance
-Simple MySQL DB maintenance script to repair and/or optimize mysql tables on the fly, juast pass on the command line the following: dbName dbUserName dbPassword
+Simple MySQL DB maintenance script to repair and/or optimize mysql tables on the fly, just pass values on the command line to the following parameters: dbName dbUserName dbPassword